schmoelder/diss/doc/06_operating_modes/batch_elution/03_moo_pc_standard_auto.md

 (batch-elution_auto-cycle_moo-pc)=
 # Multi-objective optimization of a binary Langmuir separation problem

-In this case study, the process optimization is formulated as a multi-objective problem.
+In this case study, the same separation problem is reformulated as a multi-objective optimization.
-Since the majority of the evaluation cost lies in the simulation, and all KPIs are computed even for single-objective optimization, this information is leveraged more effectively in a multi-objective framework rather than being discarded.
-While the multi-objective problem could be formulated such that only a combined fractionation is performed for each simulation, ranking both components equally, here, the KPIs are evaluated for each component separately.
-This approach, denoted as "multi-objective-per-component," requires individual fractionation optimizations for each component while excluding the other via the `ranking` parameter.
+Since all KPIs are derived from the same simulation run, no additional simulations are required compared to the single-objective case; the information that was previously aggregated into a single scalar is now retained as separate objectives (see {numref}`multi_objective_optimization`).
+Here, a separate fractionation optimizer is configured for each component, using the `ranking` parameter to restrict evaluation to that component's KPIs; this approach is denoted "multi-objective-per-component".
-To enable direct comparison with the previously performed single-objective study, a meta-score is included in the optimization problem to compute the same objective function value for each candidate as before.
+To enable direct comparison with the single-objective study, a meta-score that computes the same aggregated objective is included; it is used purely for post-processing and is not treated as an optimization objective (see {numref}`meta_scores`).
-Importantly, the optimizer does not treat this meta-score as an additional objective.
 The problem is summarized in {numref}`batch-elution_auto-cycle_moo-pc_overview`.

 ```{code-cell} ipython3